daldea/genetic-heatmap/README.md

 | `<genome>`             | reference genome used by BETA _(options: hg19, mm9)_                   |
 | `<gene-file>`          | filepath where the gene activity file will be saved                    |

-The analysis operation will automatically remove common false positive binding sites from the ChIP-seq data.
+The analysis operation automatically removes common false positive binding sites from the ChIP-seq data.
 The [ENCODE blacklists](https://sites.google.com/site/anshulkundaje/projects/blacklists) are used to identify false positive binding sites.
 The `--no-blacklist` option prevents the removal of these blacklisted binding sites.
 It is not necessary to specify whether `<binding-data>` is a ChIP-seq data file or a list of bound genes, since the analysis interface can determine this automatically.

 #### Example